google/grr-doc/installing-grr-server/from-release-deb.md

-***Note on the AFF4 datastore deprecation***

-*Starting from the version ***3.3.0.0*** GRR uses a new datastore format by default - ***REL_DB***.
-REL_DB is backwards-incompatible with the now-deprecated AFF4 datastore format (even though they both use MySQL as a backend).*

-*Use of AFF4-based deployments is now discouraged.
-REL_DB is expected to be much more stable and performant.
-Please see [these docs](../maintaining-and-tuning/grr-datastore.md) if you're upgrading an older GRR version and would like to try out the new datastore.*

 # Installing from a release server deb (recommended)

 This is the recommended way of installing the GRR server components.
-GRR server debs are built for Ubuntu 18.04 Bionic.
+GRR server debs are built for Ubuntu 18.04 Bionic (x86-64).
 They may install on Debian or other Ubuntu versions, but compatibility is not guaranteed.

 1. MySQL is GRR's default database backend, and should be up and running before installing GRR.
 The database framework can be run alongside GRR on the